Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Cardinality Dependencies

-Lemma~\ref{lemma:negCD} implies that all negative results presented in this paper hold for CDs.
+Defining the classes of {\em CD-acyclic} and {\em CD-free-connex} queries similarly to the case with FDs, Lemma~\ref{lemma:negCD} implies that all lower bounds presented in this paper hold for CDs.
+If $Q$ is self-join free and CD-acyclic but not CD-free-connex and $\qEnum{Q}{\Delta}\in\DelayClin$, then by Lemma~\ref{lemma:negCD} we have that $\qEnum{Q^+}{\dltplus^\text{FD}}\in\DelayClin$ as well.
+According to Lemma~\ref{lemma:acyclicgeneralfdnegative} this means that $\qEnum{\Pi}{\emptyset}\in\DelayClin$, and the matrix multiplication problem can be solved in quadratic time.
+So $\qEnum{Q}{\Delta}\not\in\DelayClin$, assuming the boolean matrix multiplication assumption.
+Similarly, we conclude the hardness of self-join free CD-cyclic CQs over schemas that contain only unary CDs, of the form $(A\rightarrow B,c)$ with $|A|=1$.
+Combining Lemma~\ref{lemma:negCD} with Theorem~\ref{thm:cyclicHardness}, we have that such queries cannot be evaluated in linear time, assuming that the $\tetra{k}$ problem cannot be solved in linear time for any $k$.

 In order to extend the positive results, we need to show that the CD-extension is at least as hard as the original query w.r.t.~enumeration.
 We use a slight relaxation of exact reductions: For $\pEnum{R_1}\leq_{e'}\pEnum{R_2}$, instead of a bijection between the sets of outputs, one output of $\pEnum{R_1}$ corresponds to at most a constant number of outputs of $\pEnum{R_2}$.